peterbrionibinex/PHP-Fundamentals/README.md

-# PHP-Fundamentals
+# PHP-Related-Repository

-Contains all exercises made for the PHP Fundamentals Course by Jill Gundersen

-Hope that this repository will serve as my reference in learning PHP stuffs.
+Contains all courses' exercises that I took in Pluralsight

-# List of Exercise Contents (**):
+# List of all courses that I took for PHP track **:

-1. Sample PHP Program
+1. PHP Fundamentals
-2. Sample PHP Program with HTML code
-3. Booleans
-4. Constants and Variable
-5. Determine Type of Variables
-6. General Elements of PHP Program
-7.

-Best regards,
+2. Object-oriented PHP: Essential Constructs
+3. Object-oriented PHP: Classical Inheritance Model

-Peter Joshua Brion
+-- Peter Joshua Brion

 ** subject to change